AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_video_source_android.md

 Before proceeding, ensure that you have implemented the basic real-time communication functions in your project.
 For details, see [Start a Video Call](https://docs.agora.io/en/Interactive%20Broadcast/start_call_android) or [Start Live Interactive Video Streaming](https://docs.agora.io/en/Interactive%20Broadcast/start_live_android).
 ## Implementation

-Refer to the following steps to customize the video source in your project:
+To implement a custom video source in your project, refer to the following steps.

 1. Before calling `joinChannel`, call `setExternalVideoSource` to specify the custom video source.